Interview: Robert Clemens, Managing Director of Perkins&Will’s New York Studio

 Throughout my career, I’ve always found deep satisfaction in seeing others succeed, and I tend to evaluate how I’m doing by how the people I’m working with are growing.
 I want to empower them to not only be strong designers, but great listeners and client relationship builders—and I also want to encourage people to get involved in their communities through organizations that they’re passionate about.

-Could you give examples of the ways in which Perkins&Will has been successfully embedded into the fabric of New York City?
+From your perspective, Robert Clemens, could you give examples of the ways in which Perkins&Will has been successfully embedded into the fabric of New York City?

 The cross-sector, interdisciplinary nature of our practice means we have a presence all across New York, from ground-up commercial office buildings like 799 Broadway in Greenwich Village, to healthcare institutions like the Animal Medical Center in the Upper East Side, among many others.